 - Intended for current Fall graduation candidates, as well as those who graduated the previous Summer.

 The College of LSA does not have a separate Commencement ceremony, but many departments offer celebrations for their graduating students.
 To find out if your department is doing this, contact them directly.

 A Commencement Book is provided to students and family members attending the ceremonies in May and December.
 Included in this book is a list of all LSA degree candidates for that graduation period.
 Because there is no Commencement ceremony in August, August candidates are listed in a separate section in both the May and December books.

 To have your name printed in the Commencement Book, you need to apply for graduation at least two-and-a-half months prior to commencement (see below).
 Note: students sometimes confuse the deadline for applying for graduation (the last day of classes) with the deadline for getting their name in the Commencement Book (October 15 for Fall semester graduates, and February 15 for Winter semester graduates).
 Because of this, it is important to remember that the Commencement Book is not an accurate representation of all of the students who are candidates for the graduation period.

-- May candidates who have applied for graduation by February 15 will have their name in the Spring book (the only book they're eligible for).
+- Winter candidates who have applied for graduation by February 15 will have their names in the May book (the only book for which they are eligible).

-- August candidates who have applied for graduation by February 15 will have their names in both the Spring and Winter book.
+- Summer candidates who have applied for graduation by February 15 will have their names in both the May and December books.
 If they apply for August graduation after the February deadline, their name will only appear in the December book.

-- December candidates need to apply by October 15 in order to have their names appear in the Winter book.
-December candidate names do not appear in the Spring book.
+- Fall candidates need to apply by October 15 in order to have their names appear in the December book.
+Fall candidate names do not appear in the May book.